TurboWarp/packager/README.md

 Then visit http://localhost:8947.
 Manually refresh to see changes.

-The general layout of `src` is:

- - packager: The project packager.
- - p4: The Svelte GUI for the packager. "p4" is the name that the packager uses internally to refer to itself.
- - scaffolding: A minimal Scratch project player used by the packager.
-Handles most of the boring details of playing Scratch projects such as handling basic mouse input.
- - common: Files used by both scaffolding and the packager.
- - addons: Optional addons such as gamepad support or pointerlock.
- - build: Various internal build tools including some webpack plugins and loaders.
- - locales: Translations.

 Packaged projects generated while in development mode should not be distributed.
 Instead, you should run a production build to significantly reduce file size of both the website and the packager.

 ```